UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/file_types.md

 GFF (General Feature Format) files have version2 and version3 formats, which are slightly different.
 Today, we'll just look at GTF (General Transfer Format) files, which are best considered as GFF2.2, as restrictions are placed on the type of entries that can be placed in some columns.

-A notable change made in the move to the GFF3 format is the ability to nest features (such as exons within genes).

 Whilst BED files are generally for showing all the locations of a single type of feature, multiple feature types can be specified within one of these files.
-Again, like BED files, fields are tab-separated with no line provided which describes column names.
+Again, like BED files, fields are tab-separated with no line provided which gives the column names.
 These are fixed by design, and as such are not required.

 1. **seqname** - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl identifier such as a scaffold ID, without any additional content such as species or assembly.
 See the example GFF output below.